divarvel/servant-hoist/slides.md

 ```

 <details role="note">
-Note that Server is specialized for Handler, so we need to use the more
+Note that `Server` is specialized for `Handler`, so we need to use the more
-general ServerT version.
+general `ServerT` version.
 </details>

 -------------------------------------------